-The trial will include 25 participants from two research sites in Ottawa (Ottawa Hospital Research Institute) and Montreal (McGill University Health Centre).
+The trial included 25 participants from two research sites in Ottawa (Ottawa Hospital Research Institute) and Montreal (McGill University Health Centre).

-The development of DAAs has greatly increased the viral cure rate for people with HCV with fewer side-effects than previous therapies.
-However, little is known about drug-drug interaction rates between many ART and DAA regimens for people with co-infections.
+The development of DAAs has greatly increased the viral cure rate for people with HCV with fewer side effects than previous interferon therapies.
+However, little is known about drug-drug interaction rates between many ART and DAA regimens.

-Participants will switch their ART regimen to E/C/F/TAF for one month prior to beginning ledipsivir-sofosbuvir for treatment of their HCV.
-This pre-study switch allows researchers to measure the tolerability of the study drug.
-After the initial month participants will complete a 12-week course of LPV-SOF, remaining on E/C/F/TAF, with the goal of HCV viral cure.
-Participants will remain on E/C/F/TAF for a further 12 weeks with follow-up occurring at that time.
+Participants switched their ART regimen to single-tablet E/C/F/TAF for four weeks prior to beginning LPV-SOF for treatment of their HCV.
+This pre-study switch allowed the research team to measure the tolerability of the study drug.
+After this initial period, participants completed a 12-week course of single-tablet LPV-SOF, while remaining on E/C/F/TAF, with the goal of HCV cure.
+Following the 12-week course of DAAs, participants continued on E/C/F/TAF for a further 12 weeks with follow-up and test for HCV cure occurring at that time.

 Participants provided blood samples and completed questionnaires at regular intervals throughout the study period.
 Participants also underwent screening using a specialized liver ultrasound (FibroScan), which allowed researchers to assess the levels of scarring and fatty build-up in the liver.

 Two participants left the study at the beginning, leaving 23 participants.
 Over the course of the study, adherence to both HCV and HIV medications was high, except during the 12-week follow-up period when adherence to the HIV medication declined somewhat.
 All 23 participants were cured of HCV.
 All but one participant maintained an undetectable HIV viral load throughout the study.
 There were no changes in self-reported health and wellbeing during the study.